Applicants are eligible for the Social Equity Program (SEP) if they demonstrate they meet at least one of the following criteria.

 - After hearing from you, the Committee makes a recommendation to the Executive Director who then makes a determination about your suitability.

-Ultimately, if you learn that your background prevents you from owning a license, or working in a plant-touching role at a Marijuana Establishment or Medical Marijuana Treatment Center, there are plenty of other avenues available to reap the benefits of this industry.
-The Social Equity Program is designed to provide different pathways to participating in the legal cannabis industry, including as an outside contractor through the ancillary track.
+Ultimately, if you learn that your background prevents you from owning a license, or working in a plant-touching role at an ME or MTC, there are plenty of other avenues available to reap the benefits of this industry.
+The SEP is designed to provide different pathways to participating in the legal cannabis industry, including as an outside contractor through the ancillary track.

 Learn About: Pre-certification